From comforter-in-chief to persona non grata: Cuomo's stunning fall | Politics

 For much of last year, New York Governor Andrew Cuomo was perhaps the most trusted politician in America; his daily televised coronavirus briefings, accompanied by a PowerPoint slide deck, made him a widely admired source of comfort in his home state and beyond.
 On Tuesday, however, the state attorney general released a scathing report that found Cuomo had sexually harassed multiple women, retaliated against at least one victim for making her complaint public and created a toxic workplace culture of fear and intimidation.

+Accusations that he inappropriately touched and kissed women were simply misunderstandings, he said.
+"I've been making the same gesture in public all my life," Cuomo said, as photos of him hugging and kissing men and women appeared on the screen.
+"It is meant to convey warmth, nothing more. ...
+I do kiss people on the cheek.
+I do kiss people on the hand.
+I do embrace people."

-Cuomo, 63, has denied all of the sexual harassment allegations, though he acknowledged he may have made remarks that left some people uncomfortable.
+"I am the same person in public as I am in private," Cuomo said, adding that he may sometimes have made remarks that unintentionally left people uncomfortable.
 Prominent members of his own party previously called on him to step down, including Senate Majority Leader Chuck Schumer, New York's senior U.S. senator, and almost the entire state congressional delegation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)